 This project was a comprehensive economic analysis of a state-run case management program for families with children on welfare.
 In conjunction with the state of New Jersey, it developed a state-of-the-art behavioral intervention for high-cost, high-needs clients.
 A potential taxpayer benefit included reducing the drain on publicly financed services, such as public welfare, emergency or crisis services, which was a focus of the analysis.

 A joint initiative with the New York State Office on Alcoholism and Substance Abuse Services (OASAS), CASACCARE provided addiction treatment case management to the most costly users of Medicaid.
 Unlike the treatment for virtually any other health care problem, the overwhelming majority (about 75%) of treatment costs for addiction involving alcohol and other drugs are drawn from public funding.
-The National Center on Addiction and Substance Abuse analyzed large sets of government addiction treatment and health care services data, using advanced statistical methods.
+Our Center analyzed large sets of government addiction treatment and health care services data, using advanced statistical methods.
 Researchers then evaluated the effectiveness of the program—from both a health outcome and cost-benefit perspective.
 Researchers created evidence-based strategies for improving care.
 The study evaluated 1,760 individuals from 22 counties in New York State over a two-and-a-quarter-year period.